 Clinical trials for COVID‑19 vaccine candidates began shortly after the pandemic was announced in March 2020.
 Between October to December 2020, the New Zealand Government signed advanced purchase agreements for four vaccine candidates, with purchase dependent on approval for use from the New Zealand Medicines and Medical Devices Safety Authority (Medsafe).
 This is an ongoing process and, therefore, the availability and eligibility for these different vaccines may change.
 Provisional consent allows for changes to age groups and use, such as booster doses, which is not possible once Full consent is granted.

 5.4.2.
 Available vaccines

-Vaccines for COVID 19 continue to undergo phase III clinical trials, and the Medsafe review process is ongoing for each vaccine candidate.
-Provisional approval was granted for use of New Zealand’s first COVID 19 vaccine on 3 February 2021, namely, a mRNA-based COVID 19 vaccine (mRNA-CV, trade name Comirnaty) manufactured by Pfizer/BioNTech.
-In addition, two adenoviral vector COVID-19 vaccines were also granted provisional approval in July 2021: COVID-19 Vaccine AstraZeneca (available from late November 2021) and COVID-19 Vaccine AstraZeneca; the role these will play in the New Zealand COVID-19 vaccination programme is still to be confirmed.
+Vaccines for COVID‑19 continue to undergo phase III clinical trials, and the Medsafe review process is ongoing for each vaccine candidate.
+Provisional consent approval was granted for use of New Zealand’s first COVID‑19 vaccine on 3 February 2021, namely, a mRNA-based COVID‑19 vaccine (mRNA-CV, trade name Comirnaty) manufactured by Pfizer/BioNTech.
+In addition, two adenoviral vector COVID-19 vaccines were also granted provisional approval in July 2021: COVID-19 Vaccine AstraZeneca (available from late November 2021) and COVID-19 Vaccine Janssen (not yet available in New Zealand).

 mRNA-CV (Comirnaty, Pfizer/BioNtech)